 How this Childhood Myth Affected my Art

-First it came in the form of passive aggressive behaviors not always evident to the recipients.
-Or demonstrated through physical manifestations such as slamming doors, stomping feet, yelling done in the privacy of my childhood home which eventually spilled into my adult dwellings.
+First, it came in the form of passive-aggressive behaviors, not always evident to the recipients.
+Or demonstrated through physical manifestations such as slamming doors, stomping feet, and yelling done in the privacy of my childhood home, which eventually spilled into my adult dwellings.

-My early college work had some psychological overtones, but I used traditional subject matter to express myself such as, figurative, interior spaces and landscapes.
+My early college work had some psychological overtones, but I used traditional subject matter to express myself, such as figurative, interior spaces and landscapes.
 Staying within the lines was still prevalent in the work.
-Although, I was inching outside the line.
+However, I was inching outside the line.

 Explosion Beyond the Line

-When I really look back at where the explosion beyond the heavy black outline began, it seems the seed was unofficially planted when visiting New York City in the early 1990’s; specifically viewing contemporary art.
-Seeing and feeling the impact of a Mark Rothko, Helen Frankethaler, Clyfford Still, Joan Mitchell, Alexander Calder, Louise Bourgeois, etc. on such a large scale, blew me away.
+When I look back at where the explosion beyond the heavy black outline began, it seems the seed was unofficially planted when visiting New York City in the early 1990s, specifically viewing contemporary art.
+Seeing and feeling the impact of a Mark Rothko, Helen Frankenthaler, Clyfford Still, Joan Mitchell, Alexander Calder, Louise Bourgeois, etc., on such a large scale, blew me away.
 Still does.

-Sure there was a great deal of external and internal influences before that time, but synchronicity came into play.
+Sure, there were a great deal of external and internal influences before that time, but synchronicity came into play.
 I still feel a sense of wonder about how I got to this point.

 Instead of mapping out a strategy for keeping within the lines, I chose a path of ebb and flow.
 By allowing my intuition to guide the content and even the color choices, I am giving voice to years of blind devotion to the rules of that heavy black line and denied creativity.